Why does your puppy bark?

 Barking is a totally natural aspect of a dog's behaviour and you must expect your puppy to grow into a dog that will bark.
 It is unrealistic, even unfair, to think you can train your dog to stop barking, but you, your family and neighbours will be happier if you can bring it under control.

-Whining: This may sound heartless, but you should understand that going to comfort your puppy when he whines will actually make things worse.
-He'll think he's being praised for whining, and get into the habit.
-In fact, you can help him learn to stop by not going back to him when he whines.
-By ignoring your puppy, and only giving him attention and praise when he stops whining, he'll learn that whining and whimpering is not the way to solve things.
+Whining: This may sound heartless, but you should understand that going to comfort your puppy when they whine will actually make things worse.
+They’ll think you’re praising the whining, and get into a habit.
+You can help them learn to stop by not going back to them when they whine.
+By ignoring your puppy, and only giving attention and praise when they stop whining, they'll learn that whining and whimpering is not the answer.